 - Dismiss the application: If the court dismisses the application, the local authority will no longer have any legal rights over the child.

 - Section 31 hearing: The court holds a Section 31 hearing at the end of an interim care order to review the circumstances of the child and progress since the order was granted.

 What is an Interim Care Order (ICO) under Section 31 of the Children Act 1989?

-An ICO is a court order made under section 31 of the Children Act 1989 that gives local authorities temporary care and control of a child pending full care proceedings hearing.
+An ICO is a court order made under section 31 of the Children Act 1989 that gives local authorities temporary care and control of a child pending a full care proceedings hearing.

 What are the grounds for an ICO to be granted?

-When a local authority believes that a child is at risk of significant harm if left in their current situation and cannot reach an agreement with the parents or caretakers, an Interim Care Order (ICO) may be grant.
+When a local authority believes that a child is at risk of significant harm if left in their current situation and cannot reach an agreement with the parents or caretakers, an Interim Care Order (ICO) may be granted.
 The ICO is necessary to ensure the child’s safety and protection from harm.